MoralisWeb3/docs/docs/03-authentication-api/evm/tutorials/how-to-sign-in-with-particle.md

 ---
 title: "How to Authenticate Users with Particle Network"
 slug: "../how-to-sign-in-with-particle"
-description: "This tutorial will teach you how to add secure Web3 Moralis authentication to your NextJS application by walking you through the process of creating a full-stack Web3 authentication solution using the popular NextJS framework."
+description: "Learn how to add secure Web3 Moralis authentication to your NextJS application by creating a full-stack Web3 authentication solution using NextJS framework."
 ---

 <video controls>